Contributed By Cassels Brock & Blackwell LLP

 Federal and provincial governments in Canada and other countries have introduced climate change legislation that affects the mining industry.
 In addition, treaties have been introduced at the international level.
 These requirements are generally becoming more stringent, and are expected to increase compliance costs for the mining industry.

-Canada has a two-tiered approach to climate change regulation: 1) federal; and 2) provincial.
+Canada has a two-tiered approach to climate change regulation: (i) federal and (ii) provincial.

 At the provincial level, each province has its own supplementary regime and is free to choose whether to implement a carbon pollution price or a cap-and-trade system, if the minimum federal pricing and emissions reduction targets are met.
 Where provincial systems do not meet these minimums, the federal pricing system will apply as a backstop to ensure the minimum targets are achieved.
-Currently, the federal system applies in Manitoba, New Brunswick, Ontario, Saskatchewan, Nunavut and Yukon.
-The federal system is scheduled to be applied to Alberta on 1 January 2020.
+Currently, the federal system applies in Alberta, Manitoba, Ontario, Saskatchewan, Nunavut and Yukon.

 British Columbia has enacted a number of climate change initiatives.
 Most significantly, the province has imposed a carbon tax since 2008, which is currently set at CAD40 per tonne of CO2 equivalent emissions.
 British Columbia has also implemented the Greenhouse Gas Industrial Reporting and Control Act, under which the emissions limit for liquefied natural gas (LNG) facilities is 0.16 tonnes of GHG emissions per tonne of LNG produced.
 Future legislation is also likely to impose further compliance costs on mining companies: in 2018, the Climate Change Accountability Act established a provincial target of reducing GHG emissions to 40% below 2007 levels by the year 2030, and to 60% below 2007 levels by 2040.
 Furthermore, the Clean Energy Act aims to make the province self-sufficient in electricity generation, with 93% coming from clean and renewable energy sources.